 Support for Families & Caregivers

-As a caregiver or family member, you’re likely so devoted to caring for your loved one that you don’t have much time to care for yourself.
+As a caregiver or family member, you’re likely so devoted to senior living care for your loved one that you don’t have much time to care for yourself.
 It’s a natural impulse that’s as noble as it is self-defeating.
 A study by the Federal Department of Health and Human Services found that more than 30 percent of people caring for seniors aged 65 and older described their own health as “fair to poor.”
 Other researchers have found that caregivers use prescription drugs for depression, anxiety, and insomnia two to three times as often as the rest of the population.

 Take short breaks as well as long breaks: Short breaks could be as simple as asking a friend or relative to take over your responsibilities for a few hours while you see a movie or go out to dinner.
 Longer breaks are also essential to restore your physical and mental equilibrium.
 For longer break options, please view our Respite Care page.

 Assisted Living Options

 Often, assisted living is necessary for seniors who can no longer manage on their own but do not need the intensive, 24-hour complex medical services of traditional long-term care.
-The average assisted living resident is 83 years old and requires assistance with two activities of daily life.
-In general, assisted living provides a balance of residential living, health and recreational services ,and assistance in day-to-day living activities.
-It also offers residents many of the same benefits as independent living, while providing basic help in areas that may have become personally challenging.
+The average senior living resident is 83 years old and requires assistance with two activities of daily life.
+In general, assisted senior living provides a balance of residential living, health and recreational services ,and assistance in day-to-day living activities.
+It also offers residents many of the same benefits as independent senior living, while providing basic help in areas that may have become personally challenging.

 Frequently Asked Questions